 The Stitzel Emergency Fund and Crisis University Tuition Waiver program is managed by the Office of Graduate Education and Life (OGEL) and is reserved to assist graduate students who experience an unexpected financial emergency or unanticipated extenuating circumstance causing financial hardship.
-This program is designed to assist graduate students who cannot reasonably resolve their financial difficulty through loans or other resources.
+This program is designed to assist graduate and professional students who cannot reasonably resolve their financial difficulty through loans or other resources.

 Applicants must complete the online application.
 Additional documentation may be required by OGEL.

 - Travel to/from funeral for death of a close family member or to visit a close family member who is ill